genepattern/genepattern-notebook/extension/DEPLOY.md

 > conda build genepattern-notebook
 5. Upload the newly built package:
 > anaconda upload /Users/tabor/anaconda/conda-bld/osx-64/genepattern-notebook-XXX-py35_0.tar.bz2 -u genepattern
+6. Converting this package to builds for other operating systems can be done as shown below.
+You will need to upload each built version using a separate upload command.
+> conda convert --platform all /Users/tabor/anaconda/conda-bld/osx-64/genepattern-notebook-XXX-py35_0.tar.bz2 -o outputdir/
-4. Log into the [Anaconda website](https://anaconda.org/) to make sure everything is good.
+7. Log into the [Anaconda website](https://anaconda.org/) to make sure everything is good.